-Student Services (Counseling Center) - This year-round service is available to assist individuals who are victims of a crime and may be contacted at 979-209-7251 on the Blinn-Bryan Campus and 979-830-4196 on the Blinn-Brenham Campus.
+Student Services (Counseling Center) - This year-round service is available to assist individuals who are victims of a crime and may be contacted at 979-209-7251 on the Blinn-Bryan Campus, 979-209-8947 on the Blinn-Rellis Campus, and 979-830-4157 on the Blinn-Brenham Campus.
 This service is available to students free of charge, and includes confidential counseling provided by professional counselors.